justtaaa/justtaaa/README.md

 <h1 align="center">Welcome to my profile!</h1>

 ---
-Welcome to my profile!
 My name is Taisiia Nekrasova, a passionate Software Engineering student with a strong foundation in Computer Science and with inspiration to develop innovative solutions.
 I am currently doing my year in industry in ARM LTD. Through my projects that I created, I have gained experience in areas such as:

 Backend: Java, C/C++, C#, Python <br>
 Frontend: HTML, CSS <br>